leolanese/JS_ES6_workshop/README.md

 Topics:

 1. What is ES6?
-2- Do I need to migrate my javaScript code to ECMAScript 6?
+2. Do I need to migrate my javaScript code to ECMAScript 6?
-3- Key Features in ES6
+3. Key Features in ES6
-4- Should I Use ES6 Now or Wait?.
+4. Should I Use ES6 Now or Wait?.
 How to start using ES6 now?
-5- 'Hello ES6 World'?
+5. 'Hello ES6 World'?
-6- What next?
+6. What next?

 ----
-1- What is ES6?:
+# 1- What is ES6?:

+## Goal: Be a better language

+### “ES6 will change the way you write JS code.”

+To tell you the true, when I read this quote it’s scared me a little bit, thinking old code old knowledge could go to the bin.
+Reality check: ES6 is an enhancement of ES5.
+ES6 brings new features, solve few problems and it can be partially or complete incorporated to our code and make things easy to understand.

+>

 ```javascript
 var s = "JavaScript syntax highlighting";